 Second, some behavioural measures were presented as proportions, which constrains their distribution, so we converted them to the logit scale log (p/[1-p]) to meet normality assumptions before calculating the relevant effect size.
-Information on which effect sizes are based on transformed values are provided in XXXX.
+Information on which effect sizes are based on transformed values are provided in our raw data and code supplied in the Supplementary Materials.

 Moderator variables